Water

 Berm At Work - Jun 27 2018 (1568K) water

-It has been quite some time since I’ve posted anything new on this topic, but we had a good gully-washer the other day so I had to go out in the rain and tromp around in the water and see how things were doing.
+It has been quite some time since I’d posted anything new on this topic, but we had a good gully-washer the other day so I had to go out in the rain and tromp around in the water and see how things were doing.
 I actually expected worse…

 Mainly I wanted to check that the berm was doing what it should be doing and it was.
 Note the water is really clean as it runs off from the neighboring southern feild because they did not plow it last fall so the cover grass and weeds that are growing there did their job and held the soil in place.